 Periodontal Treatment in Columbia, MD at Columbia Smiles

 While stopping gum disease before it starts is ideal, some people are at higher risk for periodontitis.
-Gum disease is incredibly common, and it is never too late to establish good habits.
+Gum disease is common, and it is never too late to establish good habits.
 Brushing and flossing complement regular cleanings, where your dentist can check for early signs of gum disease.

 At Columbia Smiles, we understand that going to the dentist can be a stressful experience.
 Not knowing what to expect can cause anxiety.
 Yet we have worked hard to create a comfortable, welcoming environment.
 Experience the difference our caring, friendly staff can make.
-We are ready to listen to your concerns and talk you through each step of the process in treating gum disease.
+We are ready to listen to your concerns and walk you through each step of the process of treating gum disease.

-If you have the bad breath, swollen gums, and bleeding associated with periodontal disease, talk to our staff about your concerns.
-We will work to find the right treatment plan for you to regain a healthy smile.
-Since your oral health is connected to your overall well-being, taking care of problems early is key.
-Because left unchecked, advanced periodontal disease can lead to problems when harmful bacteria enter the bloodstream.
+If you have bad breath, swollen gums, or bleeding which is common with periodontal disease, speak to our staff about your concerns.
+We will work to find the right treatment plan for you, helping you regain your healthy smile.
+Since your oral health is connected to your overall well-being, taking care of problems early is critical.
+Left unchecked, advanced periodontal disease can lead to problems when harmful bacteria enter the bloodstream.

 Contact Columbia Smiles Today for Periodontal Disease Treatment

-Find out why patients across Howard County have trusted Columbia Smiles for 35 years.
-So if you are concerned about the symptoms of gum disease, think you need periodontal treatment in Columbia, MD, or want to talk about preventative measures, contact us today.
-Call us at 410.690.4855, or contact us online to speak with one of our staff and experience the Columbia Smiles difference.
+Find out why patients across Howard County have trusted Columbia Smiles for decades.
+If you are concerned about the symptoms of gum disease, think you need periodontics in Columbia, MD, or want to talk about preventative measures, contact us today.
+Our team, led by Dr. Parisa Parizadeh and Dr. Michael Hsu, is ready to help.
+Call us at 410.690.4855 or contact us online to speak with one of our staff and experience the Columbia Smiles difference.